microchip-pic-avr-examples/avr128da48-crc-scan-on-flash-memory-studio/README.md

 # Summary :

 This example demonstrates how CRCSCAN peripheral can be used to perform integrity check on Flash memory.
 It also demonstrates use of NVMCTRL peripheral to perform read and write operations on Flash memory in run time.
-Appendix  section explains more about firmware generation using START used for this example., Frequency meter, DC motor control etc.